Simon Burns-Cox LSDC

 Simon teaches sculpture, stone carving, stone letter carving and relief carving to groups and individuals at The Edinburgh Sculpture Workshop throughout the year.
 He enjoys introducing the art of stone letter carving to his students and watching them develop.

 Over the years, Simon has donated some of his work to the charity, Combat Stress, which supports the mental health of war veterans.
 He has also worked with Poppyscotland and designed the sculpture ‘FRANCE 1914’ for the commemoration of the ending of The First World War in aid of the charity.
 The sculpture represents the last remaining tree on the battlefront standing in a desolate landscape but a symbol of hope.
 It is made from black and gold Portoro marble.
-It can be seen at the following venues from March 2016 to 2019.
-At the end of the three year exhibition, the sculpture will be auctioned in aid of the charity.
+It was exhibited at the following venues from March 2016 to 2019.
+At the end of the three year exhibition, the sculpture was auctioned in aid of the charity.

 The Scottish Parliament Edinburgh